Wu Ban: Life

 Later in 237, he succeeded his cousin Wu Yi as General of Agile Cavalry (驃騎將軍), granted imperial authority, and elevated from a village marquis to a county marquis under the title "Marquis of Mianzhu" (綿竹侯).
-Wu Ban's maintained the appointment until at least 239, he is thought to have died by 243 where Deng Zhi is promoted to General of Agile Cavalry.
-Yang Xi's Ji Han Fuchen Zan written in 241 would have surely featured Ban so it further suggests his death is after.
+Wu Ban maintained his appointment until at least 239; he is thought to have died by 243 where Deng Zhi is promoted to General of Agile Cavalry.
+Yang Xi's Ji Han Fuchen Zan (季汉辅臣赞), written in 241, did not mention Wu Ban, further suggesting that he died after 241 (as Yang did not mention officials who were still alive when he wrote the work).

 In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events before and during the Three Kingdoms period, Wu Ban is killed in battle during one of Zhuge Liang's military campaigns against Shu's rival state Wei.
 He is hit by arrows fired by archers under the command of the Wei officers Zhang Hu (張虎; Zhang Liao's son) and Yue Lin (樂綝; Yue Jin's son), falls into a river and dies.